deskflow/deskflow/README.md

 ### Has Synergy moved beyond its goals from the 1.x era?

-Our goal for Synergy 1 has always and will always be to make a simple, reliable and feature-rich mouse and keyboard-sharing tool.
+Our goal for Synergy 1 (including the community edition) has always been and will always be to make a simple, reliable, and feature-rich mouse and keyboard-sharing tool.
+We do maintain another product called Synergy 3, but as this uses Synergy 1 Core (the server and client part of Synergy), we depend on Synergy 1 to remain stable and modern which is why we continue to develop and improve the product.

 ### If I want to solve issues in Synergy do I need to contribute to a fork?